humanplayer2/mkmods/mods/wireglue_for_keyboard_stuff/README.md

 >
 > <img src="images/wireglue.jpg" style="width: 300px; margin-left: 20px">

-## 1. LED board: Inconclusive
+## 1. LED board
-I wired up an RGB LED to a button cell battery and three switches so my daughter could control its color.
-I messed up the wiring and moved on, but where I didn't
+In my first attempt with the wire glue, I wired up an RGB LED to a button cell battery and three switches so my daughter could control the LED color.
+I messed up the wiring and moved on.

+Where the wiring was in order, I saw that:
-- the wire glue worked as conductive, but
+- The wire glue conducted.
-- there was clear resistance in the connection (maybe the glue), making the LED quite dim compared to when hooked up to the battery directly.
+- There was resistance in the connection (maybe the glue): the LED was notably dimmer compared to directly touching it's legs to the battery.

-It was my first attempt with wire glue.
-Three notes:
+ Three notes on use:
 - I spilled some when I opened the jar: the glue separates and gets a very watery top.
 - It requires quite some stirring before first use, and later.
 - It applies like... egg yolk?
 Maybe a bit thinner.